JohnTheNerd/website/content/blog/faster-local-llm-assistant.md

 - One category for all media players and what they are playing.
 The title is the list of media players without what they are playing.

-- Two other categories for laundry and color loop, which are very custom to my HomeAssistant setup (and hence are disabled in the sample configuration).
+- Two other categories for laundry and color loop, which are very custom to my Home Assistant setup (and hence are disabled in the sample configuration).

 And, well, see the results for yourself!